Recent Comments

 Callum Duff has advised ”The Towers School closed in 1960 when it was amalgamated with The Manor School on the opposite side of the valley.
 The Manor School operated on a site occupied by The White House and the villa ‘Cliffden’ next door.
 The Manor School closed in 1969 and Cliffden was demolished and replaced by the Cliffden Court housing development.”

-Image from a Frith Postcard courtesy of Ken Johnson; also thanks to Robin Hutchinson, Jenny Taylor, Katharine Broome, Jean Siddle, Amanda Stobbs, Jon Waters, Helga Hill, Puline Thackwray, Gwenneth Vardy, Patricia Lowry, Barbara Anne Gilbert Sparks, Jennifer Reid, Suzanne Brooks, Paulin Coggin, Peter Owen, Roger Byron-Collins, Mellisa Riche, Vicky Head, David Atkinson and Callum Duff for the updates.
+Image from a Frith Postcard courtesy of Ken Johnson; also thanks to Robin Hutchinson, Jenny Taylor, Katharine Broome, Jean Siddle, Amanda Stobbs, Jon Waters, Helga Hill, Pauline Thackwray, Gwenneth Vardy, Patricia Lowry, Barbara Anne Gilbert Sparks, Jennifer Reid, Suzanne Brooks, Paulin Coggin, Peter Owen, Roger Byron-Collins, Mellisa Riche, Vicky Head, David Atkinson and Callum Duff for the updates.
 Information on the school came from ”Paul Chrystal & Simon Cross – Redcar, Marske & Saltburn Through Time”.

 Reunion.